Aleksander Żywiecki: Plein air

 Aleksander Żywiecki is a plein air artist.
 He participated in plein air sessions in Poland in such places as the Biebrza Valley, Kraków-Częstochowa Upland, Polesie, the Białowieża Forest and Ujście Warty National Park.
-In the years 2008 and 2009 he traveled several times to the Ukraine to the regions of the former Kresy (Eastern Borderlands).
+In the years 2008 and 2009 he traveled several times to Ukraine to the regions of the former Kresy (Eastern Borderlands).
 At that period he made multiple drawings and oil paintings presenting the Dniestr landscape.
-Among the paintings created at that time is “The Dniestr at Mariampol at Dusk”, which is one of the most prominent works in the output of that artist.
+Among the paintings created at that time is "The Dniestr at Mariampol at Dusk", which is one of the most prominent works in the output of that artist.

 Painting and Drawing

 Inspirations

-At the source of Aleksander Żywiecki's art lies his fascination with the aesthetics and poetics of the Stimmung landscape painting of the Munich School of the late Nineteenth and the early Twentieth century, where the emotional and climatic visions of the wild nature are identified with the “inner landscape” of emotional states of the human soul.
+At the source of Aleksander Żywiecki's art lies his fascination with the aesthetics and poetics of the Stimmung landscape painting of the Munich School of the late Nineteenth and the early Twentieth century, where the emotional and climatic visions of the wild nature are identified with the "inner landscape" of emotional states of the human soul.

 Features of the Style, Subject Matter

 In the 1980s, in the early period of his career, the artist used to create abstract postmodern art and to experiment with the modern media and atypical materials.
-But, as Jerzy Madeyski reports, the young painter „soon noticed that abstract art can only render the most general impressions and feelings, and that wasn’t enough for him.
-Abstract art started to be boring and palled on him.”
+But, as Jerzy Madeyski reports, the young painter "soon noticed that abstract art can only render the most general impressions and feelings, and that wasn't enough for him.
+Abstract art started to be boring and palled on him."

 In the early 1990s he focussed on nature which since that time became the sole theme of his painting.
 Simultaneously he gave up formal experiments and decided to paint landscape applying the traditional artistic techniques.

 The nature in Żywiecki's paintings exists apart from man and is free from human influence.
-As Madeyski comments, Aleksander Żywiecki “paints unpeopled landscapes, unspoiled by the once fashionable or even indispensable prop or vestige of human activity.”
+As Madeyski comments, Aleksander Żywiecki "paints unpeopled landscapes, unspoiled by the once fashionable or even indispensable prop or vestige of human activity."
 In his works nature is barren, wild and it appears in various moods; sometimes it is hostile and brutally dramatic, sometimes calm, mild, even idyllic.
 In whatever aspect it shows itself to the viewer, it always remains independent and primeval, unadulterated by the civilisation, unsubdued by man.

 The nature in the artist's paintings is supposed to play the role which had been once attributed to it by the Romantic and the Polish landscape painters, the representatives of the Munich school: its task is to express, through its mood, the states of the artist mind.
 Jerzy Madeyski elaborates on this expressionistic aspect of landscape both in the older Masters and in Żywiecki's art: